In To Sell Is Human author Daniel Pink look at sales and how it’s changed in the era of the digital revolution, new scientific research.

 To me, it’s very polly-annish.

-But albeit there are no researches to tell us whether or not honest and ethical people earn more and/or are more successful, the evidence that any critical observer can gather is clear: an ethical approach to life offer no inherent advantage when it comes to personal success.
+The evidence that any critical observer can gather is clear: an ethical approach to life offer no inherent advantage when it comes to personal success.

 Aside from that, I absolutely loved “To Sell Is Human”.